zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 - Listen to your body.
 - Tell yourself "I can do this."
 - Leading up to your talk, figure out if you need to "amp up" or "chill out".
 Give yourself that.
+- Put your phone into "Do Not Disturb" mode before you go on stage.
 ---
 class:img-caption
 # Presenting